-The suspension and 0 percent interest rate period are set to expire on September 30.
-Roughly a month before that, borrowers should be contacted by their lenders with reminders that payments are to begin again in October.
+The suspension and 0 percent interest rate period are set to expire on December 31st.
+Roughly a month before that, borrowers should be contacted by their lenders with reminders that payments are to begin again.

 For student loan borrowers, the time is ripe to formulate a financial plan.

 For those hurt financially by the Coronavirus pandemic’s effects, it might be a good time to place the money saved on regular student loan payments toward monthly cash flow.
 However, it might also be a prudent idea to save the money or even invest it.
 Eventually, the pandemic will end and the economic strain it caused will cease.

 Please subscribe to our newsletter for future updates.

 At Rock House Financial, a fee-only financial advisor in Farmington, Utah, we are charitable giving tax mitigation specialists.
 We work with families, business owners, and individuals who wants to make an impact through giving.

 Don’t just hope – get the answers you need about how to mitigate taxes and achieve your financial goals.

 The opinions expressed herein are those of the firm and are subject to change without notice.
 The opinions referenced are as of the date of publication and are subject to change due to changes in the market or economic conditions and may not necessarily come to pass.
 Any opinions, projections, or forward-looking statements expressed herein are solely those of author, may differ from the views or opinions expressed by other areas of the firm, and are only for general informational purposes as of the date indicated.